UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn.md

 ## Advanced Combat

-**Enhanced & Impaired**: If your attack is **enhanced**, increase the die size by one step.
-If it is **impaired**, decrease the die size by one step.
+**Enhanced & Impaired**: If your attack is enhanced, increase the die size by one step.
+If it is impaired, decrease the die size by one step.

 **Multiple Attacks**: If multiple damage dice are rolled against the same target (whether by dual wielding, multiple attackers, etc), only the highest result deals damage.

 **Charge**: In the first round of combat, a combatant may charge an enemy by moving from outside of melee range to within melee range of an enemy in the movement phase.
-The charging combatant deals **enhanced** damage on their next attack against the charged enemy.
+The charging combatant deals enhanced damage on their next attack against the charged enemy.

-**Blast**: Attacks with the **blast** quality affect all targets in the noted area, rolling separately for each affected character.
+**Blast**: Attacks with the blast quality affect all targets in the noted area, rolling separately for each affected character.
 If unsure how many targets can be affected, roll the related damage die for a result.

 **Stunts**: A combatant can choose to trip, disarm, blind, or otherwise perform a dirty trick on his opponent.
 He makes an attack as normal.
 His opponent can choose to take damage as normal, or suffer the effects of the combat manuever.